Protecting Your Voice: Essential Vocal-Health Tips for Moms 35+

 4. Warm Up—But Also Cool Down

 A 5-minute lip-trill set before rehearsal is great, but end with descending hums to flush lactic acid and reduce swelling.
-Find MP3 demos in our Resource Hub.

 5. Schedule Strategic Vocal Rest